 - Shaft: a long, pointed dart; think of it as a spear or an arrow

 The first step will be to find the materials.
-Like making a fire in the backcountry, it is important to maximize time by finding and organizing the necessary materials before you begin the build.
+Like making a fire in the backcountry, it is important to maximize time by finding and organizing the necessary materials before you begin.

 The grip and hook will be one solid piece of wood, thicker than the shaft.
 It can be straight, though I have found that a slight curve can make for extra comfort, better throwing mechanics and increased velocity.
 A broken branch at least a foot long should do nicely.

 Carving the Shaft